Virtual-Finland-Development/users-api/Docs/README.adminfunction.md

 # Admin function

-The administration tool [../VirtualFinland.UsersAPI.AdminFunction](../VirtualFinland.UsersAPI.AdminFunction) is a AWS Lambda function that can be used to perform administrative tasks on the database.
+The administration tool [../VirtualFinland.UsersAPI.AdminFunction](../VirtualFinland.UsersAPI.AdminFunction) is a AWS Lambda function that can be used to perform administrative tasks such as executing database migrations in the protected VPC (Virtual Private Cloud) network.
 The function is deployed using the [../VirtualFinland.UsersAPI.Deployment](../VirtualFinland.UsersAPI.Deployment) project.

 ## How to run the admin function locally against a live system: